Find Affordable College Courses

 Check out the Fine Arts master's degree programs at these schools if you want to attend one of the most popular in Georgia.

-Our analysis found Savannah College of Art and Design to be the most popular school for fine and studio arts students who want to pursue a master’s degree in Georgia.
-Located in the midsize city of Savannah, SCAD is a private not-for-profit school with a fairly large student population.
+Our 2023 rankings named Savannah College of Art and Design the most popular school in Georgia for fine and studio arts students working on their master’s degree.
+Located in the city of Savannah, SCAD is a private not-for-profit school with a fairly large student population.

 Of the 59 students majoring in Fine Arts at SCAD, 24% are male and 76% are female.

-A rank of #2 on this year’s list means Georgia State University is a great place for fine and studio arts students working on their master’s degree.
-Located in the city of Atlanta, Georgia State is a public college with a fairly large student population.
+Out of the 5 schools in Georgia that were part of this year’s ranking, Georgia State University landed the # 2 spot on the list.
+Located in the large city of Atlanta, Georgia State is a public school with a very large student population.

 Of the 15 students majoring in Fine Arts at Georgia State, 33% are male and 67% are female.